LinkedIn Strategy

 Write a post about why you started your company.
 Update your headline to reflect your mission.
 Comment on 10 posts from people in your target market.

-The SaaS founders building the strongest brands on LinkedIn right now are not doing anything complicated.
+The SaaS founders building the strongest brands on LinkedIn are not doing anything complicated.
 They show up, share what they know, and engage with their audience.
-Do the same, and the results will follow.
+Do the same, and the results follow.

 Free LinkedIn Tools from Voketa